 This above picture is from the web editor where it shows you the issues as soon as you upload any content.
 But the software doesn’t do that.
 Surprising, isn’t it?

-3) Using ProWritingAid as Microsoft Word Add-in:
+3) Using ProWritingAid for Microsoft Office (Word Plug-in)

 The Microsoft Word Add-in for ProWritingAid is completely different, and after you install it, you can locate it under the add-ins section of Word.
 It looks something like this.